mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ## 10- Running Promises in Parallel

 Now, sometimes you want to run a few *asynchronous* operations in parallel, and when they all complete, you want to do something after.
-For example, you may call
+For example, you may call different *API's*, like Facebook *API* and Twitter *API*, and the result